digable/VisualPinballUtilities/README.md

 Use the App.config to modify settings.

 #### configuration keys
-- with all '_watchApp' or '_appName' keys if it ends with an '\*' it will see if the process name contains the string
+- with all '_watchApp' or '_appName' keys: if it ends with an '\*' it will see if the process name contains the string

 `[Global]`